 The Long Farewell

-This screening of Kira Muratova’s The Long Farewell is programmed by Oliver Dickens to raise funds for Ukraine humanitarian aid and the National Oleksandr Dovzhenko Film Centre in Kyiv.
-The Russian invasion has disrupted funding, making it not only impossible for the Dovzhenko Centre to cover basic costs such as utilities or to continue its regular activities, but also to pay its staff salaries.
-Proceeds from this screening will be split between the Dovzhenko Centre and Ukraine humanitarian aid.
+Programmed by Oliver Dickens to raise funds for Ukraine humanitarian aid and the National Oleksandr Dovzhenko Film Centre in Kyiv.
+The Russian invasion of Ukraine in February 2022 disrupted funding, making it not only impossible for the Dovzhenko Centre to cover basic costs such as utilities or to continue its regular activities, but also to pay its staff salaries.

 In partnership with Dovzhenko Centre, Sonic Cinema, Another Gaze, and Kino Klassika.